chitko84/isu_visa_mangement_system/README.md

 Reports help staff monitor expiring visas, insurance deadlines, pending passport collection, and exit cases.

-## Screenshots

-Screenshots are not included in this repository yet.
-Add real screenshots later after running the system locally.

-### Home Page

-Placeholder for a real home page screenshot.

-### Student Dashboard

-Placeholder for a real student dashboard screenshot.

-### Staff Dashboard

-Placeholder for a real staff dashboard screenshot.

-### Visa Management

-Placeholder for a real visa management screenshot.

-### Visa Renewal

-Placeholder for a real visa renewal screenshot.

-### Insurance Management

-Placeholder for a real insurance management screenshot.

-### Exit Management

-Placeholder for a real exit management screenshot.

 ## Project Status

 This is an academic/student management system project and is actively improved.
 The current version is suitable for local development, demonstrations, academic review, and portfolio presentation.
 Before real production use, it should receive a full security review, deployment review, and privacy review.